Cobots: A beginner’s guide to collaborative robots

 • Collision avoidance sensors prevent cobots from crashing into people — they will stop when a person (or object) is near.

-• Force and torque sensors detect and measure the force and torque applied by or to the cobot, enabling it to regulate strength and respond to unexpected resistance or obstacles.
+• Force and torque sensors detect and measure the force and torque applied by or to the cobot, enabling it to regulate its strength and respond to unexpected resistance or obstacles.

-• Proximity sensors use various technologies, such as ultrasonic or infrared, to detect the presence of objects or people close to the cobot without physical contact.
+• Proximity sensors use various technologies such as ultrasonic or infrared, to detect the presence of objects or people close to the cobot without physical contact.

 • Pressure-sensitive, responsive skins that detect contact and stop movement to prevent injury.